-- Test pit was excavated on March 24, 2021 1) with a mini-trackhoe. - Test pit location was determined by 2) pacing from topographic features at the site. - The elevation of the test pit was not measured and the log is drawn to the 3) depth investigated. - The lines between materials shown on the 4) test pit log represent the approximate boundaries between material types and transitions may be gradual.
+- 1) Test pit was excavated on May 8, 2023 with a Yanmar ViO 45 backhoe. - 2) Test pit location was determined in the field by the client. - 3) Elevation of the test pit was not measured and the log is drawn to the depth investigated. - 4) The lines between materials shown on the test pit log represent the approximate boundaries between material types and transitions may be gradual.